The Guardians of the Galaxy Holiday Special: Critical response

 Chris Hewitt gave the special 3 out of 5 stars for Empire Online, feeling that it was "so frothy, and fun, and so clearly not intended to be taken seriously."
 Hewitt described the special as Guardians 2.5 "with a little Christmas riffing on the soundtrack", a "variety show with the Guardians at its centre", and a "ballsy nod" to Star Wars Holiday Special (1978).
-Hewitt praised Bautista and Klementieff's performances but criticized the scenes involving Bacon "disappointingly toothless".
+Hewitt praised Bautista and Klementieff's performances but criticized the scenes involving Bacon as "disappointingly toothless".
 Chris Evangelista of /Film felt the special was "mighty silly and mighty light.
 In fact, it's so light that it's a wonder it even exists", adding that "writer-director James Gunn didn't really have enough to fill out an entire special, which means we're treated to multiple musical numbers and multiple montages to pad the runtime.
 At the same time, Gunn and his cast manage to slip in one final emotional beat that genuinely works."
 Evangelista noted that majority of the Guardians only did quick cameos, particularly Peter Quill, Rocket, and Groot, but saw Klementieff and Bautista's characters "an unlikely but very amusing pair".
 Evangelista also felt that Bacon was "fine, and clearly game to have fun here.
 But the concept of bringing [him] back for Quill is never as funny as the special seems to think it is" while criticizing the special's "predictable humor and not one but two different lengthy musical numbers that play more like time-fillers than anything else."